PaddlePaddle/FastDeploy/examples/application/js/README_en.md

 ## Web Demo

-Run the official demo reference [documentation](./WebDemo_en.md) directly in the browser
+Refer to this [document](./WebDemo_en.md) for steps to run computer vision demo in the browser.

 |demo|web demo directory|visualization|
 |-|-|-|